-The launch of the first locally manufactured Honda hybrid electric car in India, the Honda City Hybrid, is a step closer today as Malaysia becomes the first recipient of the all-new Honda City Hybrid.
+The launch of the first locally manufactured Honda hybrid electric car in India, the Honda City Hybrid, is a step closer now as Malaysia has become the first recipient of the all-new Honda City Hybrid.

 In October 2017, Takahiro Hachigo, President & CEO of Honda Motor, had confirmed that a locally manufactured Honda hybrid electric car is on the cards in India and suggested 2021 will be the launch year saying that it takes at least 3-4 years to introduce new technologies.

-Last month, Gaku Nakanishi, CEO, Honda (India), told livemint.com that the company will start manufacturing and launch the new Honda hybrid electric car next year.
+In July this year, Gaku Nakanishi, CEO, Honda (India), told livemint.com that the company will start manufacturing and launch the new Honda hybrid electric car next year.
 Despite the challenges in the market created by the COVID-19 pandemic, that plan is unchanged.
 He added that the company has spent 3-4 years working on the launch of this model and that there’s no plan to postpone the project.
-Nakanishi did not confirm if the new City was the first recipient of the hybrid tech, but we have an indirect confirmation today.
+Nakanishi did not confirm if the new City was the first recipient of the hybrid tech, but we have an indirect confirmation now.

 Honda City Hybrid powertrain

 The 2021 Honda City Hybrid uses an e:HEV full-hybrid (strong hybrid) powertrain instead of the old model’s Sport Hybrid i-DCD unit.
 While the old powertrain offers torque equivalent to a 1.8-litre conventional petrol engine torque, the new electrified system’s torque is equivalent to a 2.5-litre conventional petrol engine torque.